Inside: Learn what 31 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 I know plenty of people who make a living as freelance writers.

 The options are endless if you are willing to think outside of the box.

 4. Ask for a Raise

 The first thing to do is ask for a raise.
 Walk right in and ask for a raise because you never know what the answer will be until you ask.

 If you want the best tips on how specifically to ask for a raise and what the average wage is for somebody doing your job, then check out this book.
 In this book, the author gives you the exact way to increase your income.
-The purchase is worth it or goes down to the library and check that book out.
+The purchase is worth it or you can go down to the library and check that book out.

 If that does not pan out, then look for a new job.
 Maybe a completely new industry.

 It might be a total change for you, but many times, if you want to change your financial situation, then that starts with a career change.
 Maybe you’re stressed out at work.